 Some of you know that I built my professional screencasting company ProCasts during 2009 into the UK’s largest screencasting agency.
 I’ve decided to move away from professional screencasting (don’t worry – I’m still working on this Handbook!) and so the business of ProCasts is up for sale.
 If you’re building your own professional screencasting brand […]

 Hello everyone, I purchased the Screencasting Handbook about three months ago, and am finally digging in.
 I was hoping for a more detailed section on workflow as there are so many ways to go about it.
-I have a small recording studio in my home, so I separately record the audio and video to avoid keystrokes and background […]
+I have a small recording studio in my home, so I separately record the audio and video to avoid k […]